-- 1 3.2.1.4.1 Wildfires - 2 Impacts to archeological resources due to wildfire suppression actions are the same as in - 3 Alternative 1.
+Impacts to archeological resources due to wildfire suppression actions are the same as in Alternative 1.
 Potential exists to affect known and unknown archeological resources.
-Fire - 4 management staff will continue to coordinate with Mammoth Cave NP cultural resource staff, - 5 NPS Southeast Regional staff, Southeast Archeological Center, and appropriate tribal groups to - 6 avoid known cultural sites and historic structures.
-Archeological resource protection measures - 7 include limiting ground disturbance intensity by using hand tools, blowers, or chainsaws to - 8 construct firelines.
-And not using fire retardant or fire foams.
-Where appropriate, mowing - 9 would continue around cultural features to remove accumulations of fuels to maintain - defensible space.
+Fire management staff will continue to coordinate with Mammoth Cave National Park cultural resource staff, NPS Southeast Regional staff, Southeast Archeological Center, and appropriate tribal groups to avoid known cultural sites and historic structures.
+Archeological resource protection measures include limiting ground disturbance intensity by using hand tools, blowers, or chainsaws to construct firelines.
+The use of fire retardant or fire foams would only be used with the approval of the Superintendent.
+Where appropriate, mowing would continue around cultural features to remove accumulations of fuels to maintain defensible space.

-- 12 A significant change in Alternative 2 is that fire managers can manage wildfire for multiple - objectives.
-The result is that acreage burned by wildfires can be larger under this alternative. - Wildfire burned acreage is not expected to increase very much because the number of wildfire - starts still only averages one start per year.
-Restrictions on where and how intense a wildfire is - allowed to burn will limit acreage and potential for negative impacts.
-Some resources that have - 17 not been documented may be present in areas where wildfires burn vegetation (e.g., - archeological sites that have become overgrown by vegetation or in areas that have never been - surveyed).
-Potential adverse effects to archeological resources could result from using wildfire - 20 for multiple objectives, as described for unplanned ignitions under Alternative 1.
-Protection of - 21 known archeological sites is still a priority and fire managers can suppress fires near known - 22 sites.
+A significant change in Alternative 2 is that fire managers can manage wildfire for multiple objectives.
+The result is that acreage burned by wildfires can be larger under this alternative.
+Wildfire burned acreage is not expected to increase very much because the number of wildfire starts still only averages one start per year.
+Restrictions on where and how intense a wildfire is allowed to burn will limit acreage and potential for negative impacts.
+Some resources that have not been documented may be present in areas where wildfires burn vegetation (e.g., archeological sites that have become overgrown by vegetation or in areas that have never been surveyed).
+Potential effects to archeological resources could result from using wildfire for multiple objectives, as described for unplanned ignitions under Alternative 1.
+Protection of known archeological sites is still a priority and fire managers can suppress fires near known sites.

-- 24 Prescribed fire program impacts to archeological resources are the same as in Alternative 1. - 25 Alternative 2 does propose approximately 10,570 acres of combined prescribed burning over a - ten year period.
-The same potential exists for damage to archeological resources during a - 27 prescribed fire operation as exists for a suppression operation as described in Alternative 1.
-The - 28 increased burned acreage could expose and damage unknown sites but the impacts to known - 29 sites would be minor due to pre-burn mitigation protection measures which either avoid or - 30 protect the site.
-Pre-operational surveys for unknown cultural artifacts and known cultural - 31 artifacts by qualified personnel helps minimize effects.
-The advantage of a controlled - 32 prescribed fire is that managers have time to assess potential effects on archeological resources - and can adjust the project to protect those resources.
+Prescribed fire program impacts to archeological resources are the same as in Alternative 1.
+Alternative 2 does propose approximately 12,000 acres of combined prescribed burning over a ten year period.
+The same potential exists for damage to archeological resources during a prescribed fire operation as exists for a suppression operation as described in Alternative 1.
+The increased burned acreage could have effects on unknown sites but the effects on known sites would be not adverse, due to pre-burn mitigation protection measures which either avoid or minimize effects on the site.
+Pre-operational surveys for unknown cultural artifacts and known cultural artifacts by qualified personnel helps minimize effects.
+The advantage of a controlled prescribed fire is that managers have time to assess potential effects on archeological resources and can adjust the project to protect those resources.

-34 3.2.1.4.3 Mechanical Fuels Reduction
+3.2.1.4.3 Mechanical Fuels Reduction

-- 35 Alternative 2 proposes approximately 600 acres of mechanical/manual fuels reduction projects - over the next 10 years.
-Projects would be developed for areas around the visitor center, housing - and maintenance areas and areas adjacent to the wildland urban interface.
-Machinery used in - 38 mastication/brush hogging operations can directly damage archeological resources through - 39 cracking or crushing.
-These activities reduce fuel loadings in and around cultural resources - 40 reducing wildland fire intensities and fire duration.
-The result is less intense fires of shorter - 41 duration which will not impact archeological resources as much as fires in untreated areas. - 42 Human access with associated tampering and potential looting to unknown cultural artifacts - increases in the proposed approximate 600 acres of operational areas under Alternative 2. - These negative impacts are reduced through pre-operations surveys and monitoring during - 45 operations.
+Alternative 2 proposes approximately 800 acres of mechanical/manual fuels reduction projects over the next 10 years.
+Projects would be developed for areas around the visitor center, housing, maintenance areas, and areas adjacent to the wildland urban interface.
+Machinery used in mastication/brush hogging operations can directly damage archeological resources through cracking or crushing.
+These activities reduce fuel loadings in and around cultural resources reducing wildland fire intensities and fire duration.
+The result is less intense fires of shorter duration which will not impact archeological resources as much as fires in untreated areas.
+Human access with associated tampering and potential looting to unknown cultural artifacts increases in the proposed approximate 800 acress of operational areas under Alternative 2.
+These negative impacts are reduced through pre-operations surveys and monitoring during operations.